Incoterms 2020, Shipping, and Trade Terms defined // What Does EXW, FOB, DDP, DPU, FCA, CIP Mean?

 Unloading at destination (Terminal)

-The buyer defines the final destination, and if you are an FBA seller, that would typically be either Amazon’s warehouse or a prep and ship center.
-The incoterm terms explain who is responsible for doing each action.
+The Buyer defines the final destination, and if you are an FBA seller, that would typically be either Amazon’s warehouse or a prep and ship center.
+The Incoterms explain who is responsible for doing each action.
 For example, it’s common for a buyer to hire a freight forwarder to do the shipping for them.

 Seller: Typically, the manufacturer, trade companies, or wholesaler who is supplying the goods for sale